 Notices and Posters

-Some of the records required to be kept under this law are also required under the Fair Labor Standards Act (see Wage and Hour Division Fact Sheet #21: Recordkeeping(http://www.dol.gov/whd/regs/compliance/whdfs21.pdf)).
+Some of the records required to be kept under the SCA are also required under the Fair Labor Standards Act (see Wage and Hour Division Fact Sheet #21: Recordkeeping.

-Under the Service Contract Act, contractors and subcontractors are required to maintain certain records for each employee performing work on the covered contract.
-Basic records, such as name, address, and Social Security number of each employee must be maintained for three years from completion of the work.
-In addition, records on the following must be maintained for three years from completion of the work:
+Under the SCA, contractors and subcontractors are required to maintain certain records for each employee covered by the SCA.
+Basic records, such as the name, address, and Social Security number of each employee must be maintained for three years from completion of the work.
+In addition, the following records must be maintained for three years from completion of the work:

 - The total daily and weekly compensation of each employee